Lugait

-Lugait, officially the Municipality of Lugait (Lungsod sa Lugait; Bayan ng Lugait), is a 2nd class municipality in the province of Misamis Oriental, Philippines.
+Lugait, officially the Municipality of Lugait (Lungsod sa Lugait; Bayan ng Lugait), is a municipality in the province of Misamis Oriental, Philippines.
 According to the 2020 census, it has a population of 20,559 people.

 It is also spelled as Luga-it.

 History

 Lugait was once one of the barrios of Initao, Misamis Oriental until 1948.
 When the town of Manticao became a separate municipality from Initao, Lugait became its biggest barrio with the biggest population and revenue contribution.

 March 16, 1961, marked the autonomy of Lugait from its mother municipality when then President Carlos P. Garcia signed and announced Executive Order No. 425 that created the Municipality of Lugait in the province of Misamis Oriental.

 As early as its creation, Lugait opened its doors to industrialization.
 It availed itself of the opportunities then prevailing at the time and soon the world came to know Lugait by the flow of its cement and G.I. roofing products in the market.
 These commodities became the community's by-word.